Antot-12/Spekulus/documentation.md

 ---
 #### **`POST /api/upload`**
 - **Purpose**: Handles file uploads from the admin panel.
 It takes a file, calls the `uploadFile` server action to store it in the database, and returns the new file ID.
+This separation keeps the API route clean and delegates the core database logic to the dedicated actions file.
 - **Method**: `POST`
 - **Request Body**: `FormData` containing a single `file` field.
 - **Success Response**: